ndanielsen/dc_traffic_tickets/README.md

 ** YOUR_IP:8000/api/v1/

 Please note that for api calls the page size response is limited to 500 items, otherwise it would be very slow.

+### Where do I get started?
+(Front end)

+You'll notice on the landing page that there are numbered sandboxes pages for dataviz (or anything that you want to try out)

+All front end pieces are located at in the dataviz folder.

+Sandbox html pagers are located at dc_traffic_tickets/dataviz/templates

+CSS and JS assets are located at dc_traffic_tickets/dataviz/static/

+All templates inherit from a base template which is located: dc_traffic_tickets/dc_traffic_tickets/templates/base.html

+### Where do I get started?
+(Back end)

+All the major backend pieces are located in dc_traffic_tickets/api/

+Want to add an additional requirement?

+Add as appropriate to `requirements/`  and to config/settings/ under installed apps (if necessary)